racheljiang310/dhl/MAIN/regenerative_breaking.md

 ----
 ## Research/Background
 ---

+[Ideals](https://eprints.whiterose.ac.uk/2118/1/ITS105_WP471_uploadable.pdf) for a successful regenerative braking system:
+- efficient energy conversion
+- energy store with a high capacity per unit weight and volume
+- high power rating (large amts of energy flow in a short space of time)
+- smooth delivery of power
+- absorb/store braking energy in direct propnrtion to braking, with < delay & loss over diff speeds and wheel torques

+Look into: RB energy feedback system (RBEFS)

 Article: **Energy-saving Carriages for Tokaido Shinkansen Trains**

 Define: converts kinetic energy into electric energy (power generation) by using electric motors as generators during braking